• Compare

 • Can only migrate 1GB of content

-Plus with this host, you can start off at the basic £5.99/month StartUp plan and as your business grows, move through their plans as the traffic of your site starts to increase.
+Plus with this host, you can start off at the basic £5.99/month StartUp plan and as you grow your business, move through their plans as the traffic of your site starts to increase.

 It seems also looking at the site’s TrustPilot reviews, 93% of users have rated the service 5 stars, with many saying their support staff were helpful and quick to respond.